 All gravel roads are open to horse riders.
 Horses are not permitted on paved roads or the shoulders of paved roads.

-> Cross country horse travel (not on some trails) is permitted throughout the park, except for the Chisos Mountains area.
-Horse use in the Chisos Mountains is limited to the Laguna Meadow Trail, the Southwest Rim to the junction with the Boot Canyon Trail, and the Blue Creek Trail.
+Cross country horse travel (not on some trails) is permitted throughout the park, except for the Chisos Mountains area.
+Horse use in the Chisos Mountains is limited to the Laguna Meadow Trail, the South Rim Trail to the junction with the Boot Canyon Trail, and the Blue Creek Trail.
 Horse trailers may be parked in the Chisos Basin amphitheater parking lot and horses unloaded.
 From there equestrians may take the trail (0.5 miles) from the parking area up to the main trailhead area to access the Laguna Meadow trail.

-> Horses are not permitted on the interpretive nature trails throughout the park since they were only designed for foot travel.
+Horses are not permitted on the interpretive nature trails throughout the park since they were only designed for foot travel.
 The short trails into Santa Elena and Boquillas Canyons are also restricted to pedestrians only.
 The Pine Canyon Trail in the Pine Canyon Designated Natural Research Area is closed to horses.

 Horses are not permitted in developed campgrounds, picnic areas, near eating or sleeping facilities, or other areas of concentrated visitor use.
 All areas of domestic water supply or other sanitation facilities are closed to horses.

 Horses may not be taken into Mexico and brought back into the United States without proper authorization from the United States Department of Agriculture.

 Backcountry riders must provide controlled overnight maintenance of their animals, including the provision of commercial feed.
 Grazing within the park is not allowed.
 Water must generally be hauled to the stock in the lower elevations of the park, where a semi-desert climate prevails.
 Stock may be watered at the Rio Grande and springs that are not utilized for domestic water supply.
 Check with park rangers for spring water flows in various areas of the park.